open-meteo/typescript-omfiles/file-format-wasm/README.md

 ## Overview

 This package provides WebAssembly bindings to the OmFileFormat C library, enabling efficient reading of OmFile data in web browsers and Node.js environments.
-It is designed to be used by the `omfiles-js` package, but can also be used independently.
+It is designed to be used by the `@openmeteo/file-reader` package, but can also be used independently.

 ## Features